 Cambrian Period: Anomalocaris fighting each other without any apparent reason, and the tiny vertebrate-ancestor Haikhouichthys scavenging the flesh of the loser Anomalocaris just like modern hagfish and lampreys; note Modern jawless vertebrates such as lampreys and hagfish are very specialized animals, while Hakhouichthys, being a very early animal, was more likely a filter-feeder, see Prehistoric Life.
 Also, the only true Cambrian invertebrate shown is, naturally, the first superpredator Anomalocaris (The others are generic trilobites.

-Devonian Period: Always-screeching protoamphibian Hynerpeton (shaped upon the iconic Ichthyostega) that lays eggs with the same look of a frog's eggs; and primitive cartilaginous fish which look like a modern shark (as seen before in Cruel Sea).
+Devonian Period: Always-screeching protoamphibian Hynerpeton (shaped upon the iconic Ichthyostega) that lays eggs with the same look of a frog's eggs.
 Also the Hyneria being used instead of the iconic Eusthenopteron to represent the transition from fish to amphbians because it's larger.
+And being oversized.